High Carbon Stock (HCS) Assessment

 Project Title: High Carbon Stock Assessment for the Natural Habitats Palm Oil Project Location: Sierra Leone Client: Natural Habitats Date: March – April 2017

-Montrose has been contracted by Natural Habitats to conduct a High Carbon Stock (HCS) assessment as part of the Roundtable for Sustainable Palm Oil (RSPO) certification in Sierra Leone.
+Montrose was contracted by Natural Habitats to conduct a High Carbon Stock (HCS) assessment as part of the Roundtable for Sustainable Palm Oil (RSPO) certification in Sierra Leone.

 Natural Habitats is registered in Sierra Leone, and is part of Natural Habitats Group.
 The Group has a longstanding track record of producing organic agro-products in South America from where products are transported to Europe and the United States of America (USA).
 The Natural Habitats Group is fully committed to the sustainable production of organic and fairly-traded products.